 - 'We don't get a paper?
 A receipt or anything?'

-I groaned at this.
-I hate leaving governement offices without some sort of paper confirming the completion of an important exchange.
+I hate leaving governement offices papers confirming the completion of an important exchange.
 Now we had no more clearance papers from Fiji, they'd taken those; no stamps in our passports, and no paper what-so-ever confirming that we'd checked in.

 I learned later, that this is just how it is in Majuro, unlike Fiji, you don't have endless stacks of papers to fill or documents to hold onto afterwards.
-At the time though, I didn't know this, used to over-the-top New Zealand bureaucracy.
-We exited the building then, with me freaking out...
+At the time though, I didn't know this, used to the thoroughness of New Zealand bureaucracy.
+We left the building then, with me freaking out.